luciangreen/Languages/README.md

 # Installation from List Prolog Package Manager (LPPM)

-* Please download and install SWI-Prolog for your machine at https://www.swi-prolog.org/build/.

 * Optionally, you can install from LPPM by installing <a href="https://www.swi-prolog.org/build/">SWI-Prolog</a> for your machine, downloading the <a href="https://github.com/luciangreen/List-Prolog-Package-Manager">LPPM Repository</a>,
 ```